 Further communications with the reporter may be via email.
 The Fortinet PSIRT supports encrypted messages via PGP/GNU Privacy Guard (GPG).
 The Fortinet PSIRT public key (key ID 0xC7A59F07) is available at https://www.fortiguard.com/pgpkey.

 Fortinet recognizes and appreciates the important role played by independent security researchers and our customers in collaborating to keep our product ecosystem secure.
 We request that vulnerability reporters follow the processes below for reporting a vulnerability.

 When Fortinet PSIRT receives a security vulnerability report, it will be investigated as quickly as possible to identify the risk and prioritize based on the potential severity of the vulnerability and other factors.
 Ultimately, the resolution of a reported incident may require upgrades to products that are under active support from Fortinet.

 The following graphic illustrates the Fortinet PSIRT process at a high level and provides an overview of the vulnerability lifecycle, disclosure, and resolution process.

 During any investigation, the Fortinet PSIRT manages all sensitive information on a highly confidential basis.
 Internal distribution is limited to those individuals who have a legitimate need to know and can actively assist in the resolution.
-Similarly, the Fortinet PSIRT asks incident reporters to:
+Similarly we ask incident reporters to:

-- Maintain strict confidentiality until complete resolutions are available for customers and have been published by the Fortinet PSIRT on the Fortinet website through the appropriate coordinated disclosure.
-We take the security of our customers very seriously, however some vulnerabilities which require coordination with front end and backend systems may take longer than others to resolve.
+- Maintain strict confidentiality until complete resolutions are available for customers and have been published on the Fortinet website through the appropriate coordinated disclosure or Fortinet have notified you that the issue has been mitigated.
+We take the security of our customers and infrastructure very seriously, however some may take longer than others to resolve.

 - Provide full details of the security issue including steps to reproduce and the details of the system where the tests were conducted and a clearly defined impact.